cheelee/geppetto-django-template/README.md

 Inside api.views a very simple webservice answering GET and POST request has been implemented.

 This REST API, at the moment, is not connected to any database.
-If you want to have a database have a look at the 'What is missing?' section bellow and then follow any tutorial regarding the Django Rest Framework(https://realpython.com/blog/python/django-rest-framework-quick-start/ or https://blog.heroku.com/in_deep_with_django_channels_the_future_of_real_time_apps_in_django are very good options).
+If you want to have a database have a look at the 'What is missing?' section below and then follow any tutorial regarding the Django Rest Framework(https://realpython.com/blog/python/django-rest-framework-quick-start/ or https://blog.heroku.com/in_deep_with_django_channels_the_future_of_real_time_apps_in_django are very good options).

 **How to extend Geppetto Websockets**